Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Related Work

 \textbf{Low-Rank Adaptation}.
 LoRA \cite{hu2022lora} is an approach that allows training model for a downstream task while updating only a small subset of weights.
 It models incremental updates of the weights being fine-tuned as a product of two matrices that have much fewer parameters.
 This results in the following forward pass:

 where $ W_0,\Delta \in\mathbb{R}^{d\times d} $, $ A\in\mathbb{R}^{r \times d} $ and $ B\in §\mathbb{R}^{d\times r} $ with $r\ll d $.
 Typically, $A$ is initialized from a Gaussian distribution and all entries of $B$ are set to $0$.
 In transformers, LoRA is usually applied to weights in attention modules.
 Most of the experiments described by \citet{hu2022lora} used queries and values only. \citet{he2022towards} extend it to weight matrices of FFNs (i.e.,~$ \Wfp $ and $ \Wfq $), leading to performance improvement.
-Meanwhile, they propose a unified view of various efficient tuning methods, including adapter tuning, prefix tuning, and LoRA.
+Meanwhile, they propose a unified view of various efficient tuning methods including adapter tuning, prefix tuning, and LoRA.
 While LoRA \citep{hu2022lora} requires an expensive hyperparameter search to find the optimal rank values, DyLoRA~\citep{valipour2022dylora} proposes to fine-tune the model's weights for multiple rank values simultaneously.
 Inspired by Nested Dropout \cite{pmlr-v32-rippel14}, \citet{valipour2022dylora} truncates matrices $A, B$ to $A_b\in\mathbb{R}^{b \times d} $ and $ B_b\in §\mathbb{R}^{d \times b}$, sampling different rank values $b$ per iteration.
-In contrast to DyLoRA, which aims to optimize matrices for as many ranks as possible, AdaLoRA~\citep{zhang2023adaptive} searches for optimal rank values.
-Given parameter budget, it is allocated among weights according to their importance score.
+In contrast to DyLoRA which aims to optimize matrices for as many ranks as possible, AdaLoRA~\citep{zhang2023adaptive} searches for optimal rank values.
+Given parameter budget, it allocates parameter budget among weights according to their importance score.
 They reparameterize LoRA modules using SVD decomposition and during training diagonal values can be truncated or returned.
-Recntly, it was proven that a nearly linear time approximation exists for LoRA \citep{hu2024computationallimitslowrankadaptation}.